jeremiasivan/SimNOW/codes/5_empirical_data/README.md

 In `edelman_etal_2019/refseq.txt`, I comment out `Herato_chr17_3` as it does not contain single-copy MAF block, thus resulting in zero-length FASTA alignment.

 #### Output
-Running the code will create individual folder for each chromosome (i.e., chr1 to chr21 and concatenation).
+Running the code will create individual folder for each chromosome (i.e., chr1 to chr21).
 Each folder will contain the following subfolders:
 - `raw/`: store the raw MAF blocks
 - `singleCopy/`: store single-copy MAF blocks
 - `sorted/`: store sorted MAF blocks